by ProcureDeskLast Updated : Jul-31-2020

-To improve your current process, you need to identify the process flow as well as current bottlenecks.
-It might sound overwhelming to create an invoice workflow flowchart but in fact, it is very simple.
-Here is the step by step process.
+You need to identify the process flow and current bottlenecks to improve your current process.
+It might sound overwhelming to create an invoice workflow flowchart, but in fact, it is very simple.

-3. After that, you need to detail your current approval process.
+After that, you need to detail your current approval process.
 Here is what you need to cover in this step

 Here are some questions you should ask yourself and your team

-Automation does help with some of these optimizations and we will cover that in the next process
+Automation does help with some of these optimizations, and we will cover that in the next process

 There are a couple of ways technology can help you do that.

-Once the invoices are captured, you need to then automate the matching process for matching the invoice with the purchase order and receipts, also called a 3-way match process.
+Once the invoices are captured, you need to automate the matching process for matching the invoice with the purchase order and receipts, also called a 3-way match process.

-You don’t want to lose these productivity improvements by again spending time entering the data into your accounting systems like QuickBooks, Sage Intacct or Netsuite.
+You don’t want to lose these productivity improvements by again spending time entering the data into your accounting systems like QuickBooks, Sage Intacct, or Netsuite.

 So the key piece of the integration is automated data sync with your accounting system so you can avoid redundant data entry.

-As we noted above, the biggest benefit from automating the invoice approval workflow is the ability to match and route the exceptions for approvals.
+As we noted above, the biggest benefit of automating the invoice approval workflow is the ability to match and route the exceptions for approvals.

 What is this?

 This measure tracks the invoices which are submitted electronically.
-This includes invoices submitted through Electronic Data Interchange or through a supplier portal.
+This includes invoices submitted through Electronic Data Interchange or a supplier portal.

-Why it is important?
+Why is it important?